How to Support People of Colour in the Workplace

 Published by: LifeWorks,

 Many people are seeing the global conversation that has arisen out of protests against systemic racism in the United States and are asking what they can do to help.
-The good news is there are lots of ways to become an ally, and a key place that you can help is in the workplace, where people of colour can face not only invisible, systemic barriers but also direct acts of discrimination.
-Here are some of the ways you can start to change your organisation to offer support:
+The good news is there are lots of ways to become an ally, and a key place that you can help is in the workplace, where people of colour can not only face invisible, systemic barriers but direct acts of discrimination.
+Here are some of the ways you can start to change your organization to support people of colour:

 Speak up.
 Many people from ethnic minorities experience racism in a variety of forms, from the invisible to the overt.
-Some ways in which this manifests in the workplace are:
+Some ways this manifests in the workplace are:

 - bias—being passed up for promotions or being told their work isn’t good enough